mrspeaker/pickpocket/README.md

     * tilemaps
     * if img in path doesn't exist, option to create blank with X, Y size
   * sound preview/import
+  * set of directories to search
+    * how to "merge"?
+    * start with just a list in settings
+    * then let +/- from popup
   * multi-user
     * central store
     * purchase-able